Trees for You

-Shade trees create a beautiful canopy, enhancing our local landscape.
-They provide a natural habitat for wildlife, reduce erosion and water runoff, absorb carbon dioxide and reduce air and water pollution.
+Shade trees create a beautiful canopy, enhancing the local landscape.
+They provide a natural habitat for wildlife, reduce erosion and water runoff, and purify the air by absorbing carbon dioxide.

-They also help TEP customers conserve energy by keeping dwellings cooler in the summer and warmer in the winter.
+Trees also help TEP customers conserve energy by keeping homes and businesses cooler in the summer and warmer in the winter.
 They reduce urban heat created by the radiant energy absorbed by structures, walls and pavement.

-TEP will notify you by email when your order is ready for pickup at one of these four participating nurseries:
+TEP will notify you by email when your order is ready for pickup at one of these five participating nurseries:

 - Harlow Gardens, serving central and downtown Tucson